bumped/bumped/README.md

 - Easy to integrate it with both with your current and new projects.
 - Provides a plugin system for associate action before and after releasing your software.

-**Bumped** synchronizes your software version across different package manager configuration files (npm, bower,...) and controls, edits and releases each of its versions to ensure all the files have the same version.
+**Bumped** synchronizes your software version across different package manager configuration files and controls, edits and releases each of its versions to ensure all the files have the same version.

 Because writing software is hard enough, we must make the publishing process of software simple and effective.